 - English: Polyanthus lily

 All plants are scientifically classified into main 7 levels.
 These levels are Kingdom, Division, Class, Order, Family, Genus and Species.
 A genus comprise of many species and botanical name consists of Genus (uppercase) followed by Species (lowercase).
 Genus consists of many species which are closely related and have lots of similarities.
 Species is the lowest level and represents the group of the same plants.

 The botanical name of Rajnigandha is Polianthes tuberosa L. tuberose.
 It is a Monocot and belongs to plant family Agavaceae.
-The word Polianthes means “many flowers” in Greek and tuberosa refers to tuberous roots of plant.
+The word Polianthes means “many flowers” in Greek and tuberosa refers to tuberous roots of the plant.

 Below is given a taxonomical classification of the plant.